hans000/easy-interceptor/readme.md

 - Fake mode, which is used to adapt to different scenarios (it is closed by default and may fail in some scenarios)
 - Support multiple workspaces, website white list
 - ✨Support event-source (need to set `chunks` field and 'fake' mode must be enabled when using 'XHR' requests)
+- ✨Support proxy mode, blue icon

 ## 📑 Usage

 ### Icon Status
-- gray: Closed（The number corner shows how many pieces of data are in the current list）
+- gray: Closed (The number corner shows how many pieces of data are in the current list)
-- orange: Watching（The number corner shows how many pieces of data are in the current list）
+- orange: Watching (The number corner shows how many pieces of data are in the current list)
-- purple: Intercepting（The digital corner shows how many pieces of data are intercepted in the current list）
+- purple: Intercepting (The digital corner shows how many pieces of data are intercepted in the current list)
-- black: Intercepting-Fake Mode（The digital corner shows how many pieces of data are intercepted in the current list）
+- ~~black: Intercepting-Fake Mode (The digital corner shows how many pieces of data are intercepted in the current list)~~
+- blue: Proxying (The digital corner shows how many pieces of data are proxy in the current list)

 ### Left Top Tools
 - [Add]: add a datum